stoplightio/platform-docs/2.-workspaces/configure-git/a.configuring-git.md

 ## Configure Self Hosted Git Providers

-> If your self hosted Git provider is behind a firewall, please [whitelist our IPs](../e.whitelisting-ips.md) on port 443 over HTTPS.
+> If your self hosted Git provider is behind a firewall, please [add our IPs to your allowlist](../e.whitelisting-ips.md) on port 443 over HTTPS.

 > This feature is available on the **Pro** plan and above